VILLASframework/documentation/node/Usage.md

  - Increase the task priority
  - Configure the network emulator (netem)
  - Change the SMP affinity of threads and network interrupts

+### `villas pipe`

+The `pipe` subcommand allows to read and write samples to `stdin` / `stdout`.

+    Usage: villas-pipe CONFIG [-r] NODE
+      CONFIG  path to a configuration file
+      NODE    the name of the node to which samples are sent and received from -r      swap read / write endpoints)

+### `villas signal`

+The `signal` subcommand is a signal generator which writes samples to `stdout`.
+This command can be combined with the `pipe` subcommand.

+    Usage: villas-signal SIGNAL [OPTIONS]
+      SIGNAL   is on of: 'mixed', 'random', 'sine', 'triangle', 'square', 'ramp' -v NUM   specifies how many values a message should contain -r HZ    how many messages per second
+      -f HZ    the frequency of the signal
+      -a FLT   the amplitude
+      -d FLT   the standard deviation for 'random' signals -l NUM   only send LIMIT messages and stop

+### `villas test`

+    Usage: villas-test CONFIG TEST NODE [ARGS]
+      CONFIG  path to a configuration file
+      TEST    the name of the test to execute: 'rtt' NODE    name of the node which shoud be used

+### `villas fpga`

+    Usage: ./fpga CONFIGFILE CMD [OPTIONS]
+       Commands:
+          tests      Test functionality of VILLASfpga card
+          benchmarks Do benchmarks

+       Options:
+          -d    Set log level

+## Examples

+ 1. Start server:

+    $ villas node etc/example.conf

+ 2. Receive/dump data to file

+    $ villas pipe etc/example.conf node_name > dump.csv

+ 3. Replay recorded data:

+    $ villas pipe etc/example.conf -r node_name < dump.csv

+ 4. Send random generated values:

+    $ villas signal random 4 100 | villas pipe etc/example.conf destination_node

+ 5. Test ping/pong latency:

+    $ villas test latency etc/example.conf test_node